 These words give insight into what your customers think and feel about your brand.
 By passing them onto product and support teams, they’re able to dig deeper into customer pain points.

 Here’s another word cloud that highlights the features that customers mention most often in reviews about management platform Asana:

 Here, you can immediately see that task and task management platform are mentioned most often, which makes sense.
 However, other words like awesome free program, team harmony, due date issues, tracking support tickets, and useful features, hint at what is and isn’t working.

 When customers answer your surveys, the biggest source of insights can be found in their responses to open-ended questions.
 Here, they will tell you in detail what they like or don’t like about your product or service.

 By creating a tag cloud from survey responses, you can easily gauge what features or product details your customers mention most.
 For example, in survey responses about Slack, customers often mention search features, search functionality, mobile app (among the more obvious words like chat, conversation, and group chat).
-This suggests that these features are important to customers, and they might need to be improved.
+This suggests that these features are important to customers.

 Here’s a tag cloud from a set of tweets about MailChimp and their newest feature: the Subject Line Helper.